 Styling and build quality

-The styling is clean and functional.
-All the materials are high quality, and the fit and finish are good.
+There's nothing radical about the styling - it's clean and functional.
+All the materials seem high quality, and the fit and finish are good.
+If there is a point of difference, it's the unusually slim case.

-The shell is unusually slim which makes it comfortable to hold.
-However, the sticks feel rather long - more on this later.
+The basic shell is very comfortable in the hand, thanks in part to the rounded edges.
+However, the sticks feel overly long - more on this later.

 The side grips are made of flexible plastic with a grippy, textured finish.